tillo13/strava-ai/README.md

 This script is your personal leaderboard maker.
 It navigates through your history of Peloton rides on Strava to rank your top 5 rides.
 The scoreboard is curated based on a scoring system that calculates the effort exerted during each ride.

 6. **briskr_score.py**:
-Borrowing from the popular Bris.kr score method, this script evaluates the ride intensity, honoring the highest scores to the most intense rides.
+Borrowing from the popular Bris.kr score method from the project I made for Boomi here: https://community.boomi.com/s/article/Boomi-helps-keep-you-healthy, this script evaluates the ride intensity, honoring the highest scores to the most intense rides.
 It nets out with a compiled summary of your top 5 rides for each ride length category, celebrating the sweat and gears of each endeavor.

 7. **monthly_totals_over_time.py**:
 This script is your timeline navigator.
 It rummages through the downloaded activities, assorting them by activity type and month before outputting a wholesome summary.
 For each month, it tallies up the total number of unique activities.